NickFoodz/Not-Scrabble/README.md

 Milestone 2:

-We still have not heard back from our third group member, and the actual delegation of work has been harder now that the project is picking up.
-Andrew and I are both relatively new to creating GUI, so we got hung up on trying to make the GUI work and did not follow the proper MVC format.
+We still have not heard back from our third group member, and the actual delegation of work has been harder now that the project is picking up. ______ and I are both relatively new to creating GUI, so we got hung up on trying to make the GUI work and did not follow the proper MVC format.
 Now that we are closing in on having the majority of the GUI made and mostly need to work on the model, we are hoping this allows us to create a better foundation.
 We unfortunately could not meet the Sunday deadline, but thankfully the professor put an announcement out that